This article was updated on June 6, 2022 (originally published August 22, 2019).

 Offering real pressed juice on-demand has been attempted many times, but I’ve never seen a juice bar successfully pull it off until now.
-The issue in the past has been that the process required to do it and the equipment available have been prohibitive.
+The issue in the past has been that the process required to do it and the equipment available had been prohibitive.

 A press that can work quickly enough to support a line of customers was essential to the development of their juicing program.
 In 2018 we released the X-1 Mini Pro.
 The Mini is primarily intended to be used by juice bars making bottles of cold-pressed juice in batches, but we anticipated it would be used by some to make single servings of juice—hence the reason for the “single” speed on the press, which presses in half the time as the “batch” speed.